 As of December 31, 2018, the Company had federal and state net operating loss carryforwards of \$43.5 million and \$43.0 million, respectively, some of which begin to expire in the year ending December 31, 2036.
 Approximately \$20.8 million of the federal and state net operating loss carryforwards do not expire.
 The Company had federal and state research and development tax credit carryforwards of approximately \$2.5 million and \$1.1 million, respectively, as of December 31, 2018.
-The federal credits begin to expire in the year ending December 31, 2036 and the state credits begin to expire in the year ending December 31, 2024.
+The federal credits begin to expire in the year ending December 31, 2024.